tinted-theming/home/builder.md

       base0E: "#eeeeee"
       base0F: "#ffffff"

-- Hexadecimal color values MUST be preceded by a "#".
+- Hexadecimal color values MUST be preceded by a "#". (except in `base16` where this is optional)
 - Hexadecimal color values are case insensitive.
 - If `system` is not provided the builder will assume `base16`. (note: `base16` is not a valid system to specify though since the base16 spec itself does not allow for a `system` key)
 - In previous versions of the spec, all the base16 colors were defined as top-level keys, so builders SHOULD support old style base16 schemes as well.